GFA-spec/assembler-components/README.md

 ## Denoise

-Remove sequences and edges caused by sequencing error.
+Remove sequencing errors from the assembly graph.
+Retain variants.

 GFA (SE) &rarr; GFA (SE)

 - Prune tips
-- Collapse bulges due to sequencing errors
+- Remove bulges due to sequencing errors

-## Collapse bulges
+## Collapse variants

-Collapse bulges caused by heterozygosity.
+Identify and/or remove variants from the graph.

 GFA (SE) &rarr; GFA (SE)

-- | **Identify bulges**
+- | **Identify variants**
   | Identify bulges and create unordered groups of sequence segments.
   | GFA (SE) &rarr; GFA (SEU)
-- | **Collapse bulges**
+- | **Collapse variants**
   | Collapse bulges, possibly creating new sequence segments.
   | GFA (SEU) &rarr; GFA (SE)

 A single sequence or path through the bulge may be selected, or the bulge may be replaced by a consensus sequence, possibly using IUPAC ambiguity codes to represent the consensus.

-## Thread reads

-Align reads to the assembly graph.

-FASTQ + GFA (SE) + FASTQ &rarr; PAF

 ## Map reads

-Map reads to their single best position in the draft genome.
+Map reads to the assembly sequences.

 FASTQ + GFA (S)/FASTA &rarr; BAM